+Human Resource Division

-Human Resource Division, Commonwealth of Massachusetts One Ashburton Place, 3rd Floor Boston, MA 02108 (617) 878-9757 www.mass.gov/hrd
+One Ashburton Place, 3rd Floor Boston, MA 02108 Tel: 617-878-9757 www.mass.gov/orgs/human-resources

 Protections for Reserve/Guard and active duty military

 Uniformed Services Employment and Reemployment Rights Act (USERRA)

 Under federal legislation (Chapter 43 of Title 38, U.S. Code) enforced by the U.S. Department of Labor's Veterans Employment and Training Service (VETS), servicemembers are entitled to return to their civilian public or private employment with the seniority, status, and pay they would have attained had they been continuously employed if they meet certain criteria.
 In particular, the law: